TEMHITHORPHE/TEMHITHORPHE/README.md

  #### 🧱 STACK 🧱
 - 🌱 Currently learning AWS, Docker, Ethereum Smart Contract with Solidity (wasn't joking earlier😂😂), and 💥Jetpack Compose Desktop💥
-- 🔭 Android Applications development with Kotlin.
+- 🔭 Android Applications development with Kotlin📱.
 - 🤔 I sometimes dabble in blockchain related stuff.
 - 🔭 Expert in Chrome and Browser APIs for buiding Chrome, Safari, Edge, firefox, and other Browser Extensions.
 - 🔭 Web Scraping and Data Wrangling/Cleaning with Python (and it's extensive libraries), Sql, Selenium.